ohjiyu/history_platform/README.md

-# 2017 history_platform
+# history_platform
-the local history platform for travelers using html, css
+the local history platform for travelers using html, css made in 2017.07.19